BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ???
 Note "Why won't I learn about this?"
     All in due time. 😄 Creating a Clojure project can mean a lot of different things, and demand different tooling, depending on a what kind of project it is.
 That said, the Getting Started Guide itself is a small Clojure project, so you can keep building on it as your first Clojure project.

-## How it works

-You will be running the guide from within VS Code, starting it from the VS Code command palette.
-The guide will open a few Clojure files, introducing you to some basics of how to use Calva and then to learning Clojure.
-The instructions will be in the form of Clojure comments, and you will be running the Clojure code snippets in the files, as well as be encouraged to edit and add code.

-???
-Note "I am new to VS Code"
-    You may want to have a look at [this Getting Started with VS Code video](https://code.visualstudio.com/docs/introvideos/basics).
-Also, have [this overview of the VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface) handy.

-## What you need

-The guide needs [Java](https://www.oracle.com/java/), [VS Code](https://code.visualstudio.com), and [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) (A Clojure extension to VS Code.).
-We will also install the Clojure CLI tools, because this is about **Getting Started with Clojure**.

 ## Let's go!

 Ready?
 Awesome.
 Let's start by installing the needed stuff.